bestbat/Homura/README.md

 # Limitations

-Only 32-Bit Games and Applications working currently.
+- Only 32-Bit Games and Applications working currently.
+- No vulkan support on amd64 systems.

 # Installation/Uninstallation